 - Appending modifier 59 to a claim just because the service was denied as a bundled service

-The biller should never be the one to add the 59 modifier to a claim, even if she knows that billing the services without the modifier will result in bundling or a denial.
-The 59 modifier should only be added by the provider or by a coder who has access to the patient’s chart.
+The biller should never be the one to add the 59 modifiers to a claim, even if she knows that billing the services without the modifier will result in bundling or a denial.
+The 59 modifiers should only be added by the provider or by a coder who has access to the patient’s chart.

 - A different diagnosis is not needed to append modifier 59.